 We understand your concern about visas and travel in light of the continuing impact of the coronavirus (COVID-19) pandemic, and appreciate your patience as we safely resume our operations.

-The United States Embassy and Consulates in Canada have resumed U.S. citizen services and most nonimmigrant visa services.
+The United States Embassy and Consulates in Canada have resumed routine U.S. citizen services and nonimmigrant visa services.
 The U.S. Consulate General in Montreal is processing immigrant visas according to the Department’s most recent operating status update, available here: https://travel.state.gov/content/travel/en/News/visas-news/visa-services-operating-status-update.html.
 While the Embassy and Consulates aim to schedule appointments and process cases as soon as practicable, there are likely to be increased wait times for appointments and processing due the pandemic.